uzhne/intellij-colors-jernau/README.md

-Darcula modified for writing Clojure with [Cursive plugin](http://cursiveclojure.com).
+This colorscheme is Darcula modified for writing Clojure with [Cursive plugin](http://cursiveclojure.com).

 Enable rainbow parens in Project Settings → Clojure → Rainbow parentheses.